-There's lots of ground left to cover: down the driveway on the left and right and the open space between the house and the big perennial bed.
+There's a lot of ground left to cover: down the driveway on the left and right and the open space between the house and the big perennial bed.
 A small part of a new bed in that open space is just visible on the left.

 There is still open space on the other side of the new beds.
 This used to be a gravel pit where we parked the horse trailer and is still occasionally used as a turn-around by visitors.
 I haven't decided what I want to do with it yet.
 For now I have broadcast Bidens seed around it, as a temporary fix.

 For now I like the negative space in front of the trellis.
 The area will form a sort of a bowl if the Bidens come up.

 and here they are in November, almost finished.
 The new beds are a mix of compost, the old clean shavings pile by the horse shelter (which was left when we moved the house and had to board the horses for several months), and hay.

 I have broadcast Bidens seeds beside the driveway -- if they come up, that will eliminate 3-4' of mowing on each side.

 Bidens gain most of their size during the month of August, before they bloom.
 Often they are only about a foot high until the beginning of August, after which they grow as though given a megadose of Miracle Gro.